 The certification programs can generally be completed through self-study programs and total fees are under $1,000.
 The CFA is a multi-year process that is more expensive, but the others can be completed within a year.
 Testing, and ongoing continuing education, is required in all cases.
 Specifics of some certifications are summarized in the table below.

 Detailed reports are generally prepared for fees totaling $3,500 to $10,000.
 Those requiring a great deal of effort and outside research assistance may cost $25-50,000.
-Some of the data collection and formatting can be done by junior associates, while the final valuation will need to be done by the professional since it requires judgment and experience to properly value a business.
+Some of the data collection and formatting can be done by junior associates, while the final valuation will need to be done by the lead valuation specialist since it requires judgment and experience to properly determine the value of a business entity.

 Business valuation specialists can work independently if they choose to.
 Large national accounting firms, like the Big Four, regional or local accounting firms, and business management consultants also employ these specialists.